apache/mynewt-site/docs/chapter1/project1.md

 You are here because you want to build an image to be run from flash memory on the Olimex board.

 1. Configure the board to boot from flash by moving the two jumpers together to B0_0 and B1_0.
+Refer to the pictures of the board under the section titled ["Preparing the hardware to boot from embedded SRAM"](#preparing-the-hardware-to-boot-from-embedded-sram).

    You will have to reset the board once the image is uploaded to it.

-2. If you skipped the first option for the project [(downloading an image to SRAM)](#making-an-led-blink-from-sram), then skip this step.
+2. If you skipped the first option for the project [(downloading an image to SRAM)](#using-sram-to-make-led-blink), then skip this step.
 Otherwise, continue with this step.

      By default, the linker script (`olimex_stm32-e407_devboard.ld`) is configured to run from bootloader and flash.
 However, if you first ran the image from SRAM you had changed `olimex_stm32-e407_devboard.ld` to match `run_from_sram.ld`.
 You will therefore return to defaults with `olimex_stm32-e407_devboard.ld` linker script matching the contents of 'run_from_loader.ld'.
 Return to the project directory.